pryv/image-exoscale-open-pryv.io/README.md

 ![Create IP](./images/create_ip.png)

+You must then create an A record inside your DNS linking this IP address and your domain.

 ### Create Firewall rules

 To create new Firewall rules, click on COMPUTE/FIREWALLING and then click on ADD button.
 You can create the group `core` and click on create.
 You can then select the group `core` and add new rules in order it is configured as the screenshot below.